vladdeSV/me-generator/README.md

 **Note**: This generator is in alpha state, so any changes to the algorithm may occur until v1 is released.
 Specific seeds will most likely not work reliably until then.

 Syntax for defining rules are still work in progress.
-Any changes may appear at any time.
+Changes may occur at any time.

 # me-generator
 Generate an image with random pieces of clothing / cosmetics.